pipe-cd/pipecd/docs/content/en/docs/user-guide/event-watcher.md

           yamlField: $.spec.input.helmChart.version
 ```

-Push a new version `0.2.0` as a data when the Helm release is complete.
+Push a new version `0.2.0` as data when the Helm release is completed.

 ```bash
 pipectl event register \